Skip to main content

 Methods:

-Cluster randomised trial among pregnant or postpartum women attending primary health care and community health centres for antenatal or well-baby care in the iLembe and eThekwini Districts, KwaZulu-Natal, South Africa.
-Health facilities will be randomised to either an intervention group with universal PrEP (opt-out) or control group with PrEP opt-in based on risk stratification following standardized counselling.
-Outcomes include PrEP uptake, and provider and participant acceptance of PrEP use following telephonic interviews.
+Cross-sectional survey among pregnant or postpartum women attending primary health care and community health centres for antenatal or well-baby care in the iLembe and eThekwini Districts, KwaZulu-Natal, South Africa.
+Qualitative individual interviews were also conducted with study pregnant and postpartum women and healthcare providers.
+Outcomes include PrEP uptake, and provider and participant acceptance of PrEP use.

 Contact: Dr Chetty (terusha.chetty@mrc.ac.za), Dr Ramokolo (vundli.ramokolo@mrc.ac.za)